Adventure Birding 'n Outdoors in New Guinea's Wild West

 However, this alpine lake was in fact named for the Dutch Lieutenant D. Habbema who's military detachment supervised the 1909

-mountain with a dragon.
+snow-clad mountain with a dragon.
 The 1909 Lorentz Expedition, however, ends catastrophically.
-During the descent of Mount Trikora, of which
+During the descent of Mount

 In 1913 the actual summit of Trikora was reached on a Dutch military expedition led by Captain A. Franssen